charlene-hu/github_pages/index.md

 GitHub Pages are public webpages hosted and published through Github.

-- User & Organization Pages : One per user account. http://username.github.io/.
+- User Pages : One per user account. http://username.github.io/.
 Content from the master branch will be used to build and publish your GitHub Pages site.
 - Project Pages : One per repository. http://username.github.io/projectname.
 The gh-pages branch is used to build and publish Project Pages sites.
 - Warning: GitHub Pages sites are publicly available on the internet, even if their repositories are private.